Jupiter's Legacy (comic): The third generation

-Jason Hutchence – Jason is Chloe and Hutch's eight-year-old son, who first appears in issue 4.
+Jason Hutchence/Utopian II – Jason is Chloe and Hutch's eight-year-old son, who first appears in issue 4.
 He has superhuman abilities, but at the direction of his parents, who are in hiding from the other superheroes by living inconspicuous lives in Australia, Jason conceals his gifts by deliberately doing poorly at both school work and sports.
 Unbeknownst to his parents, however, Jason secretly engages in superheroic activity.
 Because of his frequent absences, his schoolmates and parents deduce the truth of his double life in issue 5.
 He is capable of flight and superhuman speed.
 He can survive for indefinite periods in outer space.
 He even has the ability to verbally communicate while on the Moon through some as-yet unspecified means.
 He also has a genius intellect, with which he is able to build a meta-scanner that can scan the Earth's population for people like him who have specially augmented genes.
+By the time of Requiem, which is set three decades after volume 2, Jason has taken on his maternal grandfather's superhero identity, the Utopian.
+He has also married Neutrino (Gabriella) and the two have a daughter together, Maisie.

+Otto Hutchence – Otto is Chloe and Hutch's second son.
+He is killed by the Paloraxian queen in issue 5.

+Sophie Hutchence – Sophie is Chloe and Hutch's only daughter.

+Barney Hutchence – Barney is Chloe and Hutch's third son and youngest child.
+Unlike his siblings, Barney wasn't born with any super powers.
+It is revealed in issue 6 that "Barney" is actually Jason's secret identity.